 - Tel: 020 8546 7711

 After the birth of your baby/s, the midwife (and doctor where required) will complete a thorough assessment of you and your baby.
-They will discuss with you what to expect during your stay in hospital and prepare you for going home.
+They will discuss with you what to expect during your stay on the postnatal ward in hospital and prepare you for going home.
 This varies based on your individual need, and ranges from you staying in hospital only a few hours up to a number of days.

 Whether you stay in hospital or have an early discharge, you can expect:

-You baby may sometime require further monitoring or support, for example if they were born premature (born before 37 weeks) or they require monitoring of their blood sugars.
+You baby may sometime require further monitoring or support, for example if they were born prematurely (born before 37 weeks) or they require monitoring of their blood sugars.
 Where possible the baby will receive special care on our Transitional Care Unit (TCU) or if they require closer observation this will be on our Neonatal Unit, where the staff will ensure that you receive the information, communication and support that you need.

 In preparation of your discharge from hospital, the midwife will give you information about: